The BBC reports New election blow for Germany's Merkel

 When the CDU and FDP recently lost elections in the northern state of Schleswig-Holstein, Mrs Merkel's party scored its lowest tally there for 50 years.

-reports German Voters Reject Austerity
+The Financial Times reports German Voters Reject Austerity